Actyv/Actyv-BootCamp/README.md

 Implement this with both request body and request params means in Case 1 the data will be in request body and Case 2 data will be in request params.

-Remember one thing, you have to use `/book/add` route only to implenent this.
+Remember one thing, you have to use `/book/add` route only to implement this.

 ## Day 4